fbpx

 In- room Facilities

-• Private viewing deck
+• Private plunge pool and viewing deck

 • Outdoor sala with daybed